lightscalar/bioreader/README.md

 python bioreader.py /path/to/sd/card --extract
 ```

-This will convert data from the Biomonitor's format into CSV files.
-By default,
+This will convert data from the Biomonitor's `.dat` format into easily readable
+CSV files.
+The `.dat` files will not be deleted from the card during this
+process.
+Only a reset command will remove data from the SD card.

-the script will extract the data into CSV files stored on the SD card in a
+By default, the script will extract the data into CSV files stored on
-root-level folder called `/ARXIV`.
-To specify an alternate location, you may
+the SD card in a root-level folder called `/ARXIV`.
+To specify an alternate
-specify the file destination:
+location, you may specify a file destination:

 ```unix
 python bioreader.py /path/to/sd/card --extract --destination /path/to/csv/files